-A cheeseboard is a unique way to bring people together, elevating any gathering with good food and meaningful conversation.
-Not only is it a way to delight and impress your guests, creating that insta-worthy platter and mastering the cleanup is easier than you think!
-We tapped grazing board experts Shelby and Savannah DiMarco, owners of Sorella Collective, for tips on creating the perfect spring platter.
+A cheeseboard is a unique and fun way to bring people together, elevating any gathering with good food, an impressive, Insta-worthy display, and a great conversation starter.
+And mastering the clean up (and obliterating any lingering cheese odors) is easier than you think!
+Grazing board experts Shelby and Savannah DiMarco, founders of Sorella Collective, shared their best tricks for creating the perfect platter.

 Meet Sorella Collective